tayler-id/ai-agent/.clinerules/default-rules.md

     2. Attempt a direct, equivalent `execute_command` if available and safe (e.g., `git status`, `git add`, `git commit`).
     3. If `execute_command` is not suitable or also fails, then use `ask_followup_question` to request the user to perform the action or provide information.
     4. After the task, consider noting the unreliable MCP server in `activeContext.md` if it impacts workflow significantly.
+-   **Workflow-Critical MCP Failure (e.g., Task Manager):** If an MCP server essential for a core workflow (like Task Manager for multi-step tasks) becomes unavailable:
+    1. Clearly inform the user of the MCP failure and its impact on the standard workflow.
+    2. If possible, identify the remaining planned steps from the last known state of the MCP tool.
+    3. Propose to continue manually with the subsequent logical steps, seeking user confirmation for this adapted approach.
+    4. Document the MCP failure in `activeContext.md` as a significant event.

+### Interaction Protocols
+- **Strict Tool Adherence:** Even when outlining a multi-step plan or awaiting user input that isn't a direct answer to an `ask_followup_question`, if the turn involves providing information or requesting a distinct next action from the user, ensure a tool is used.
+    - If purely waiting for the user to perform an external action they initiate (e.g., an MCP approval, running a local script and providing output), use `ask_followup_question` to confirm completion or request the output of that action.
+    - Do not assume an action is complete without confirmation if it's user-driven.

+### Debugging Workflow / Terminal Output Handling
+- **Processing User-Provided Terminal Output:** If the user provides terminal output directly in their message, process it immediately.
+- **Responding to "Read Terminal" Prompts:** If the user asks "can you read the terminal?" or similar:
+    1. First, check `environment_details.Actively Running Terminals` for any *new* output since the last interaction, especially if an `execute_command` was recently run by me or if the user implies they've just performed an action.
+    2. If new, relevant output is found there, process it.
+    3. If no new relevant output is found in `environment_details`, or if clarity is needed, use `ask_followup_question` to explicitly request the user to provide the specific new terminal output they are referring to.

 ---